omondragon/HadoopCluster/README.md

-# Hadoop-provision-3-nodes
+# 3-node Hadoop Cluster

-This is a Hadoop Cluster in Vagrant + Virtualbox, using bash script provision.
+Hadoop Cluster in Vagrant + Virtualbox, using bash script provision.

 How to use: